 |Manufacturing Process||28nm||28nm||28nm||14nm / 12nm (Polaris 30)||14nm / 7nm (Vega 20)|

-Graphics Cards based on GCN 1.0, GCN 2.0 and GCN 3.0 architecture were built on the 28nm process, while the cards based on GCN 4.0 and GCN 5.0 architecture use 14nm process with exception being Polaris 30 that uses 12nm, and Vega 20 with 7nm manufacturing process.
-Cards that use GCN 4.0 and GCN 5.0 are much more power efficient and offers better performance over the older GCN generations (from 1st to 3rd).
+Graphics Cards based on GCN 1.0, GCN 2.0 and GCN 3.0 architecture were built on the 28nm process, while the cards based on GCN 4.0 and GCN 5.0 architecture use 14nm process with the exception being Polaris 30 that uses 12nm, and Vega 20 with 7nm manufacturing process.
+Cards that use GCN 4.0 and GCN 5.0 are much more power-efficient and offer better performance over the older GCN generations (from 1st to 3rd).
 Also, all the GCN architecture-based graphics cards right from the GCN 1.0 use the PCIe 3.0 standard.

 When it comes to memory, then all these GCN cards support GDDR5 memory right from the beginning, and the later generation GCN cards also include support for the HBM and HBM2 memory.
 HBM memory was introduced in the Fiji line of GPUs that include Radeon R9 FURY, Radeon R9 FURY Nano, Radeon R9 FURY X / X2, Radeon Instinct MI8, while the cards that use the more advanced HBM2 memory include Radeon RX Vega 56, Radeon RX Vega 64, Radeon VII, Radeon Instinct MI series cards.